 Artist statement

-The wharf is like no other workplace I have experienced - a high-risk environment where the workers openly and constantly challenge management, because it’s our lives at risk on a daily basis.
-It’s always us against them; where 24/7 shift work is all consuming; where there is boat after boat or none at all; where profanities and verbal abuse are the only form of communication; where, in a strange and shocking way, bullying is a form of endearment; where gossip spreads instantly and where women make up less than 12% of the entire workforce.
+The wharf is unlike any workplace I have experienced – it is a high-risk environment where the workers openly and constantly challenge management, because it’s our lives at risk on a daily basis.
+It’s always us against them; where 24/7 shift work is all consuming; where there is boat after boat or none at all; where profanities and verbal abuse are the only form of communication; where, in a strange and shocking way, bullying is a form of endearment; where gossip spreads like wildfire and where women make up less than 10% of the entire workforce.